 June Pride and Juneteenth

-It is part of WPCCU’s goal to celebrate diversity, equity, inclusion and belonging (DEIB) in the workplace.
-This month, we recognize Pride Month and observe Juneteenth as a federal holiday – also known as “Juneteenth Independence Day,” “Freedom Day” or “Emancipation Day.”
-WPCCU recognizes the contributions and influences of both in American history.
+Pride Month kicks off June with parades and festivals to honor love, inclusion, and the incredible strength of the LGBTQIA+ community.
+Celebrating a slightly new federal holiday on June 19th—Juneteenth is also known as “Juneteenth Independence Day,” “Freedom Day” or “Emancipation Day.”
+WPCCU proudly recognizes the contributions and influences of both in American history.

 Observing Juneteenth

-Observed on June 19 each year, Juneteenth was signed legislation in 2021 by President Biden, making it a federal holiday.
-Over the past few years, Juneteenth celebrations across the United States increased in the wake of the nationwide protests that followed the police killings of Black Americans including George Floyd and Breonna Taylor in the summer of 2020.
-It's still daunting ‘til this day.
+Observed on June 19 each year, Juneteenth was signed into legislation in 2021 by the President, making it a federal holiday.
+Over the past few years Juneteenth celebrations across the United States increased in the wake of the nationwide protests that followed the police killings of Black Americans in the summer of 2020.

 Pride Month